cjohnson74/Python-NewsFeed/README.md

    <img src="https://img.shields.io/badge/Heroku-430098?style=for-the-badge&logo=heroku&logoColor=white" />
 </a>

+Click the link to the app above.
+I to the initiative to add some Python related links to the feed, please feel free to share your tech links.

 ## I Learned How to Do The Following:

 - Build and deploy to the cloud a Flask API with correct project structure and necessary dependencies.